plinscho/ft_linear_regresion/README.md

+This is an exercise to understand the foundations of machine learning, it grabs the data from "data.csv", normalizes it and calculates a linear regresion to guess a price given a mileage.

+How to use it:

 This project aims to teach the fundamentals of machine learning.
 Introducing concepts like linear regresion and gradient descent, we can calculate optimal price and train a model with the data.